Getting the Source

-Gerrit has a set of integration tests that test the Gerrit daemon via REST, SSH and the git protocol.
+Gerrit contains acceptance tests that validate the Gerrit daemon via REST, SSH, and the Git protocol.

-A new review site is created for each test and the Gerrit daemon is started on that site.
-When the test has finished the Gerrit daemon is shutdown.
+A new review site is created for each test and the Gerrit daemon is then started on that site.
+When the test is completed, the Gerrit daemon is shut down.

-For instructions on running the integration tests with Bazel, please refer to: Running Unit Tests with Bazel.
+For instructions on running the acceptance tests with Bazel, see Running Unit Tests with Bazel.